kennedycasey/ImCo2/README.md

 **no_count_and labels()**: Runs both of the above functions

+When one of these functions is run, the gui.py, session.py, and db.py files are overwritten with these changes in functionality.

 ## Default annotation categories
 The default annotation categories are described below.
 The annotation scheme was developed for a project investigating children's first-person object handling experiences.
 | Hot key | Category | Second keystroke options | Value meaning |